 In 1973 the Richardson Olmstead Complex was listed on the National Register of Historic Places and in 1986 named a National Historic Landmark.

-In 2006, then-Governor George Pataki, created a board of directors to save this architectural treasure and bring it back to life.
+n-Governor George Pataki, created a board of directors to save this architectural treasure and bring it back to life.
 Between 2014-2017 was the first phase of redevelopment of the tower building and two flanking buildings.
 The first phase of restoration was only a third of the 480,000 square foot complex and cost $56.4 million.
 The new tenants are the Hotel Henry, an 88 room boutique hotel, conference center and Lipsey Buffalo Architecture Center.

 In 2015, we supplied 152 squares of our North Country Unfading Black natural roofing slate (20” x 15” x ¼”, 20” x 12” x ¼”, 20” x 10” x ¼” and 18” x 9” x ¼”).